 The next step was adoption.
 This was not an easy process.
 When we read his file, it was heartbreaking to read about the things he had been through.
 After reading the file we decided 100 percent we wanted to be Da’Mir’s parents.
 We wanted to give him a chance at a new life with a forever family.
 I don’t think Da’Mir believed this was really going to happen.
 I am sure children in his situation have gone through lots of disappointments.
 We did our best to reassure him.

-On February 26, 2015 after 1289 days in foster care, our son, Da’Mir, was adopted and given the last name Reid.
-When getting ready that morning to go to the courthouse he said it felt like a dream and that he couldn’t believe it was really going to happen.
-I assured him no matter what, it was going to happen today and he will have a new middle name and last name.
-We had family and friends attend this wonderful event and it was such a special day.
-Our son just beamed ear to ear telling everyone I am here forever and I am not going anywhere.
+Da’Mir took our last name and was officially our son on Feb.
+26, 2015, after 1,289 days in foster care.
+When he was getting ready to go to the courthouse that morning he said it felt like a dream.
+He couldn’t believe it was really going to happen.
+I assured him that no matter what, it was going to happen.
+Family and friends attended this wonderful event and it was such a special day.
+Our son beamed ear to ear telling everyone, “I am here forever and I am not going anywhere.”

 Adoption is special to us because you are giving a child security and a future.
 You think you are giving them love, family and a home but you are giving them so much more.
-This has changed our life so much but for the better, it is such a blessing.
-I am not going to lie he has a lot of energy but we keep up with him however when he goes to bed around 8 we are in at 9.
+This has changed our life so much but for the better.
+It is such a blessing.
+Da’Mir has a lot of energy but we keep up with him.
+But after he goes to bed around 8 we are in at 9.
 Our friends giggle when we say that but it is so true.
 We wouldn’t have it any other way!
 We can’t see our life without him.

 Every new experience with Da’Mir feels like a new chapter in a book.
 As a family we take one day at a time and are thankful for the time we have together.
 We may be teaching him to be a young man but he is teaching us so much, too.
 We love this child so much.